The Basics of a DOT Accident Report

 Rewarding Safety Excellence

-Recognizing and rewarding drivers who consistently display a commitment to safety can be a strong motivational tool.
+Recognizing and rewarding drivers who consistently commit to safety can be a vital motivational tool.
 Know about FMCSA Hours of Service Suspended topics.
 Whether it's through financial incentives, public recognition, or growth opportunities, acknowledging those who set safety benchmarks can inspire the entire team to follow suit.

 Fostering a Community Mindset